Samuel Morgenstern

-Samuel Morgenstern (1875 in Budapest – August 1943 in Łódź Ghetto) was an Austrian businessman and a business partner of the young Adolf Hitler in his time in Vienna (1908–1913).
-Morgenstern, who was a Jew, gained some importance in Hitler's research, since the good relationship he held with Hitler was sometimes taken as evidence that he was not yet an anti-Semite at that point.
+Samuel Morgenstern (1875 – August 1943) was an Austrian businessman and a business partner of the young Adolf Hitler in his time in Vienna (1908–1913).
+Morgenstern, who was Jewish, gained some importance in Hitler research, since the good relationship he held with Hitler was sometimes taken as evidence that he was not yet an anti-Semite at that point.

 Life and work

 Early years (1875 to 1911)

 Morgenstern was born in 1875 as the son of Hungarian Jews in Budapest.
 In his youth he learned the craft of glassmaking, and served in the Austro-Hungarian Army for several years.
 Later Mogenstern moved to Vienna, where he opened in 1903 a glass shop with associated workshop.
 The store in the backyard of the house Liechensteinstraße No. 4 was conveniently located near the center of Vienna, which probably contributed to the rapid success of the company.
 In 1904 he married Emma Pragan (born 1871), the daughter of a Jewish family from Vienna.
 They had a son born in 1911.
 In the course of his professional career, Morgenstern achieved modest prosperity, so that he was able to gain a country estate in Strebersdorf near Vienna for the price of 5,000 crowns.
 In May 1914 he bought another piece of land at Großjedlersdorf for 50,000 crowns.